 - Fry in Futurama.
 One time they went to the moon (Faster than Fry could do a countdown for liftoff).
 Of course Fry loved it and Leela was thinking, 'it's just the moon, we travel to other planets all the time in the year 3000'.
 But by the end of the episode, Leela begins to understand how amazing the universe she lives in is to someone from the past.

-- The episode in which Farnsworth builds a forwards-only time machine also has one of these, when they travel past the end of time and the whole universe recreates itself around them.
+- The episode in which Farnsworth builds a forwards-only time machine also has one of these, when they travel past the destruction of the universe and it recreates itself around them.

 - Played with in the Ren and Stimpy cartoon "Marooned."
 The main characters camp out on an alien planet and Stimpy notices an etheral light streaming into their tent.
 The soundtrack swells as Stimpy oohs and aahs over the sight, begging Ren to come out and see the beautiful moon (although the viewer doesn't see it yet.)
 Ren finally relents and exits the tent—only to smash his head into the moon, since it is only about ten feet across and floating a couple of feet above the planet's surface.